 Generic Property Data Instructions

-Don't have one of the more popular property management systems?
+Don't have one of the more common property management systems?
 That's ok.
 If you can extract data as a .csv file, then you can use these generic instructions to import your property data into PIM.

 Importing from property data involves three stages;

 (1) Exporting the properties from your property database,

 (2) Uploading the files to our secure and confidential website using your PIM Premium login credentials, and finally

 (3) Import data to PIM on your iPad.

 Before you Start (First Time Only)

 The import relies on information in PIM Settings so it is important to know how yours is set up.